Unveiling: What Is the Purpose of Art?

 David Kim · Chicago, IL

-Lena Petrova · Seattle, WA
+Lena Petrova · Denver, CO

 Frequently Asked Questions

-Is art's purpose only to be beautiful?
+Is art's purpose always to be beautiful?

 Can art be harmful or have a negative purpose?